How to get a high-end carved detail look for less on a plain IKEA Hemnes dresser using appliques and paint.

 Even though I had my heart set on some of the gorgeously detailed dressers from Anthropologie, my wallet wasn’t set on the same thing.

-So I decided to jazz up the IKEA basic one with a similar look using these appliques I found from a company called O’verlays.
+So I decided to jazz up this basic IKEA white dresser with a similar look using these appliques I found from a company called O’verlays.
 I’d found them a couple of years ago and always wanted to try them out somewhere.

 - O’verlays Fiona Panel Kit